-There is a variety of environmental legislation in Scotland that covers everyday management practices on the golf course and in the clubhouse to make sure your facility is not having a negative impact on the environment.
+There is legislation in Scotland that covers everyday management practices in your golf club to make sure your facility does not have a negative impact on the environment.
 Legislation is set by the Scottish Government and implemented and enforced by our environmental regulators the Scottish Environment Protection Agency (SEPA) and other government organisations such as Scottish Natural Heritage (SNH).

-Legislation compliance should be a priority for your golf facility.
+Legislation compliance is extremely important.
 Risk assessments should be carried out and the correct procedures in place for all actions involving application, handling, storage and disposal of chemicals, hazardous materials and other turf products brought onto the site.
-Waste products and containers, waste water and surface water runoff should also be managed and treated to ensure quality of soil, waterbodies and groundwater is not adversely affected.
-Full details of Scottish Legislation can be found at www.netregs.org.uk.
+Waste products and containers, wastewater and surface water runoff should also be managed and treated to lower the pollution risk to protect our land, water and air environments.